JV456/Bangaluru-House-Price-Prediction/README.md

 # BANGALURU HOUSE PRICE PREDICTION

 This project mains on predicting house prices in Bangalore, India using machine learning.
 The aim is to build a model that can estimate the prices of houses based on various factors such as tatol_sqft, bath, BHK, price and locations.
-Predicting Banglore property prices accurately may give useful information to purchasers, sellers, and real estate agents, to make informed decisions.
+Predicting Banglore property prices accurately may give useful information to purchasers, sellers, and real estate agents, to make informed decisions

 ## Dataset